 What is Biblical hospitality?

-The Greek word for hospitality is philoxenia; which literally means “the love of strangers.”
+The Greek word for hospitality is philoxenia, which means “the love of strangers.”

-Our mission at Women of Welcome is to follow Christ’s example of love, invitation and welcome, especially to those whom society has deemed unworthy and unacceptable.
-Jesus went looking for these forgotten and hidden people, intentionally bringing them back into relationship and community, for His glory.
-We seek to do the same.
+Our mission at Women of Welcome is to follow Christ’s example of love, invitation, and welcome, especially to those whom society has deemed unworthy.
+Jesus went looking for these forgotten people, intentionally bringing them back into relationship and community.
+For His glory, We seek to do the same.